pmndrs/zustand/docs/guides/prevent-rerenders-with-use-shallow.md

 })
 ```

-This change causes `BearNames` rerenders even tho the actual output of `names` has not changed according to shallow equal.
+This change causes `BearNames` rerenders even though the actual output of `names` has not changed according to shallow equal.

 We can fix that using `useShallow`!